lextoumbourou/notes/notes/permanent/sample-rate.md

 ## Aliasing

 Since the true sound wave has to be inferred from digital samples, the sound will only be accurately captured if the rate is higher.
-In particular, the higher frequencies will be folded into lower frequencies, causing distortion called aliasing.
+In particular, the higher frequencies will be folded into lower frequencies, causing distortion.
+This issue of under-sampling if referred to as aliasing.

 The figure below shows an example of a 15Hz sine wave over a minute.
-As you can see, we cannot accurately reconstruct the original sine wave if we do not sample enough points.
-However, after a certain number of samples, we can rebuild the sound wave perfectly; more samples do not help.
+As you can see, we can only accurately reconstruct the original sine wave if we sample enough points.
+However, after a certain number of samples, we can rebuild the sound wave perfectly and more samples do not help.

 ![](../_media/sample-rate-examples.png)

 Real sound waves are more complex than simple sine waves, so more samples are needed to capture that complexity.
 However, the important detail is that more samples are not necessarily better.
+We can accurately represent all audio we perceive at any sample rate above 40kHz.